contributed by Leanne Guenther

 If you cut out holes instead of making eyes, you can convert your Abe Lincoln craft to a mask.
 Attach a paint stir stick or tongue depressor to allow your child to hold it up to their face.

 - paper plate,

 - black marker

 - Optional: pink or flesh coloured paint and paint brush.

-- Optional: You can substitute large wiggly eyes instead of making
+- Optional: You can substitute large wiggly eyes instead of making paper eyes.

-- OPTIONAL FOR MASK: Paint Stir Stick, thin strip of wood or Tongue Depressor
+- Optional FOR MASK: Paint Stir Stick, thin strip of wood or Tongue Depressor

 - Paint the bottom of the paper plate flesh coloured or you can leave your plate white.

 - Draw a mouth and a nose with a black marker.
 Cut two circles from white paper for eyes and two smaller circles from black construction paper for the pupils.